 - Three hands-on cooking classes, with lunch or dinner following.
 Learn more about how to create healthy breakfasts, lunches and dinners following the principles of the Mediterranean Diet.
 A toast of local wine included, with additional wines, beverages, after-dinner liqueur and caffè available at a surcharge.

-- Full course Chef’s Tasting Menu on your first night arrival.
+- Full course Chef’s Tasting Menu on your first night arrival featuring a full course Chef’s Tasting menu with local fare.
 (Wine, beverages, after-dinner liqueurs and caffè available at a surcharge).

 - Excursion to Amalfi and Ravello with private driver.
 (Private tour guide available on request).

-- Four yoga sessions with qualified Italian yoga instructor.
+- Three yoga pilates sessions with certified Italian instructor.

 - 1 Total Body Therapeutic Relaxing Massage.